abicas/SapOnMicrosoftDemos/content/env_setup/azure_setup/azuread/_index.en.md

 5. Provide a name, accept defaults and select **Register**
 ![Register](/images/app-reg3.png?height=450px)

+So far this app registration can't do much.
 Now let's add a role to this application.